Daoenti/Kingmaker/Game Mechanics/Unbreakable Ancestry.md

 - Understanding grows (or doesn't) about its source
 - Late game: confronting what being truly Unbreakable means

-## DM Considerations for Level 1

-### Balance
-- The trait should help survival without trivializing danger
-- Fast healing 1 when dying is useful but not overwhelming
-- +2 to recovery checks is meaningful but not game-breaking
-- Normal damage still affects him normally

-### Narrative Use
-- Use near-death moments to showcase the trait
-- Have NPCs occasionally notice his remarkable recovery
-- Foreshadow greater power to come
-- Create situations where surviving isn't the same as winning

-### Growth Path
-Plan for the trait to:
-- Become more prominent as levels increase
-- Draw attention from those who study such things
-- Connect to larger mysteries (Sevenarches, his oracle source)
-- Eventually require confronting its true nature

 ## Rust-Specific Elements at Level 1

 ### Current Relationship with the Trait